Dex-Text/DexText/website/docs/user/concepts/understanding-mailchain-authentication.md

 # Introduction

-Your Mailchain account is your new identity.
+Your DexText account is your new decentralized identity.

-You can use it for communicating with other Mailchain users or any blockchain addresses.
+You can use it for communicating with other DexText users or any blockchain addresses.
 Your identity is yours.
-Nobody, not even Mailchain has access to it.
-When you create a Mailchain account, two things happen:
+Nobody, not even DexText, has access to it.
+When you create a DexText account, two things happen:

-1. The Mailchain username that you choose is registered to your identity (which is linked to your [Secret Recovery Phrase](#your-secret-recovery-phrase)).
+1. Your blockchain wallet address that you use to register is linked to your identity (which is safeguarded by your private key).
-1. You create a [safe space](#your-safe-space) to keep your messages, registered addresses, labels, and other application data.
+2. You create a secure environment to keep your messages, registered addresses, and other application data.

-## Your Secret Recovery Phrase
+## Your Private Key

-Your _Secret Recovery Phrase_ is a collection of words that can be used to access your Mailchain identity.
+Your private key is a crucial element that gives you access to your blockchain wallet and subsequently your DexText identity.

-If you lose this, you may not be able to recover your account (see _"What happens if I forget or lose my Secret Recovery Phrase?"_ below).
-Store a copy of it somewhere safe (for example a password manager or written down and locked away).
+If you lose this, you may not be able to recover your account.
+It's crucial to store a copy of it somewhere safe (for example a hardware wallet, password manager, or written down and locked away).

-## Your Safe Space
+## Your Secure Environment

-Your data is encrypted with a key derived from your Secret Recovery Phrase.
-This key never leaves your browser unencrypted.
-Your password is used to encrypt this key, which is stored on Mailchain's server.
-When you choose a password, it should be a very strong password or passphrase.
-You should store a copy of it somewhere safe (for example a password manager or written down and locked away).
+Your data is encrypted with a key derived from your private key.
+This key never leaves your device unencrypted.
+Your encrypted messages are stored on the IPFS network and the hash is recorded on the blockchain.
+No sensitive data is stored on DexText servers.

 ## Important considerations

-### What happens if I forget or lose my password?

-If you forget or lose your password, you can recover your account using your Secret Recovery Phrase.

-### What happens if I forget or lose my Secret Recovery Phrase?
+### What happens if I lose my private key?

-If you forget or lose your Secret Recovery Phrase, you can recover your account if you know your Mailchain username and password.

-### What happens if I forget my Secret Recovery Phrase and my password?

-If you forget your Secret Recovery Phrase and your password, your account will be inaccessible.

-### Will my data be accessible after I have recovered my account?

-When you log in to Mailchain with your Secret Recovery Phrase or username and password combination, your messages, registered wallets, settings, etc. will be accessible to you.
+If you lose your private key, you will lose access to your blockchain wallet and subsequently your DexText account.
+It is crucial to keep a secure and accessible copy of your private key.

-### What should I do if I suspect my Secret Recovery Phrase or username and password combination have been compromised?
+### What happens if I suspect my private key has been compromised?

-Any user who suspects their Secret Recovery Phrase or username and password combination has been compromised should create a new account and migrate their blockchain addresses by re-registering them with the new account.
-Any new messages will now use the messaging keys for the new account.
+Any user who suspects their private key has been compromised should transfer their assets to a new blockchain wallet immediately.
+After creating a new blockchain wallet, they should register the new wallet address with their DexText account.
+Any new messages will now be linked to the new wallet address.
+Remember, your private key is crucial to your blockchain wallet and should be kept secure at all times.